FernandoMelgar/notes/HUB ° Citizenship - Social and Political Practices.md

 There are three rights: **civil rights**, **political rights** and **social rights.**

-> Complete citizenship structure in 3 categories: civic, social and political rights
+> Complete citizenship structure in 3 categories: civic, social and political rights.

+- **Civil citizenship.** Rule of law, equality before the law and individual freedoms.
+You can enjoy those rights.
+- **Political citizenship.** Political participation, universal suffrage, political parties and labor unions.
+- **Social citizenship.** Welfare state.
+- There are related, civil is first than political and political is first than social.

+> There's always a struggle for the rights to have rights.

+### Citizenship
+A **citizen** is a member of a political community who ==enjoys rights ==and ==assumes the duties== of membership denied to non-citizens residing in the country.